oskariorg/oskari-docs/md/documentation/bundles/framework/publisher2.md

 * getValues(): This is used to get tool values to saving published map.
 * validate(): This is used to validate tool when saving published map.

+## Bundle modes

+Bundle handles different map modes when changing map size.
+The currently selected map mode is transmitted to all panels where have implemented setMode(mode) function and there panel handles this mode change.
+For example PanelMapTools handles this so at this call setMode(mode) function to all tools where have a implemented setMode() function.

+Currently supported modes are:
+* small
+* medium
+* large
+* fill
+* custom

 ## Bundle state

 No statehandling has been implemented.